ianmoran11/ralplan/README.md

 ## Specify tasks

-List the name, duration, priority and resources required for yourtasks.
+List the name, duration, priority and resources required for your tasks.

 ``` r
 A  <- T(name = "A",time =  duration("1 hour"), priority = 1, resources = list(R1 = 1))